Crediteur/Green-Dino-s-Big-Adventure/README.md

 # Green_Dinos_Big_Adventure
-game project for ITP1 course
-Hello
+game create for ITP1, also a test ground for my CSS